mikeconley/joy-of-coding-episode-guide/index.md

 ---
-layout: default
+layout: homepage
 ---

-# The Joy of Coding: Episode Guide
+## The Joy of Coding: Episode Guide

 The Joy of Coding is a livehacking stream that I do weekly on Wednesday's at 1PM ET.